 The above information will help you develop an understanding of data science.
 If you think a career in data science is for you, enroll yourself in a course offered by an institute like Simplilearn, which has state-of-the-art blended learning modules for upskilling.
 Designed for all, no matter what your level of knowledge about statistics, analytics, or coding is, Simplilearn’s Data Analytics for beginners, is the launchpad that will catapult you into the domain of data science.

-You can further accelerate your career journey to data science by pursuing our Data Scientist Course, or any other job-focused program, like Data Science with Python Course, Big Data Hadoop Certification, Post Graduate Program In Data Science, or Data Science with R programming.
+You can further accelerate your career journey to data science by pursuing our Data Scientist Course, or any other job-focused program, like Data Science with Python Course, Big Data Hadoop Certification, Professional Certificate Program in Data Science, or Data Science with R programming.

 Want to assess your data science preparation and work toward filling the knowledge gap?
 Try answering these Data Science Practice Test Questions.